PetarSimonovic/MERN_crib_sheet/README.md

 ## Set up the front-end

+### Set up React

-Rerturn to the root directory and set up react
+Rerturn to the root directory and set up react in a new folder called 'client'

 ```
 $ npx create-react-app client